jspauldo98/smart_stock/status/status1.md

 - Spencer: Despite beinig sidelined for the majority of the development process in the last three weeks, I feel good about where everyone is going, and where the project is too, so out of a scale of 1-10, I'm going with an 8.
 - Bryce: 5
 - Zach: 5
+- Jared : 4 - Not a five because one member recorded zero hours of project contribution on our shared metrics spreadsheet.
+In his defense he was having computer troubles.